armandmcqueen/dtrain-lnl/cifar10_pytorch/README.md

 - We will be trying to speed up this CIFAR-10 CNN
 - There is a known good configuration in `1gpu.yaml`
+- This trains in about 20 minutes
 - The target validation accuracy is 74%

+Can we get it under a minute?

 ---